Data & maps · Feedstocks report

 DEC permits or authorizations may apply to removal, harvest, or staging inside regulated waters; consult the DEC invasive species general permit before mobilizing.

-• Plan odor control, truck timing, and real-time monitoring so community feedback stays positive.
+• Plan odor control, truck timing, and feedback channels.

 Pilot pathways

-• Quantify harvest volumes, seasonal availability, and contamination risks for each species in priority watersheds.
+• Quantify volumes, seasonality, and contamination risks by watershed.

-• Design pretreatment and digester pairings that respect capacity, moisture, and grinder wear.
+• Match pretreatment and digestion to capacity, moisture, and wear.

-• Bundle permits, municipalities, and partners so compliance, community, and finance stay aligned.
+• Bundle permits and partners so compliance and finance stay aligned.

 Related links